Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 Punya Nagari Banga Samaj

-Read Jagadhatri Puja pandal in Chandannagar with route
+Read Jagadhatri Puja pandal in Chandannagar with the route

-Aagomoni Prabasi Sangha in Pune is a socio-cultural organisation.
-It takes the responsibility of arranging the most extensive Durga Puja in Pune.
+Aagomoni Prabasi Sangha in Pune is a socio-cultural organisation that organises the largest Durga Puja in Pune.

-Every year, this organisation distributes free bhog prasad to every devotee.
-Visitors from all over the world come here during this time, and daily, at least 10k people gather here to witness the grandeur.
+This organisation distributes free bhog prasad to every devotee every year.
+Visitors from all over the world come here during this time, and daily, at least 10,000 people gather to witness the grandeur.

-The members celebrate other puja celebrations like Kali puja and Saraswati puja.
-Apart from puja, the members organise picnics and celebrate Holi and Naboborsho.
+The members also celebrate other pujas, such as Kali puja and Saraswati puja.
+In addition to puja, they organise picnics and celebrate Holi and Naboborsho.

-The Sangha arranges many other events all year round.
-Social events like Blood donation camps, Health checkup camps, and food distribution to needy people occur.
+The Sangha organises many other events throughout the year.
+Social events such as blood donation camps, Health checkup camps, and food distribution to needy people take place.
 Cultural programs are also arranged in which many people participate.

 Location: Dhankude Farms and Lawns, near Jupiter Hospital, Baner, Pune, Maharashtra 411045